 The Higher Education Opportunity Act (HEOA) became public law 110-315 in August 2008, requiring all institutions of higher education that provide residential housing facilities for students to develop an annual fire safety report.
 Contents of this report reflect the requirements outlined in HEOA, which are included in Arkansas State University's (A-State) campus fire safety program.
-Elements of the campus fire safety program consist of: fire prevention policies and practices, fire safety educational and training initiatives, description of fire protection equipment in the residence halls, emergency evacuation procedures, fire safety statistics, and proposed plans for future improvements to the residence hall campus fire safety program.
+Elements of the campus fire safety program consist of: fire prevention policies and practices, fire safety educational and training initiatives, description of fire protection equipment in the residence halls, emergency evacuation procedures, fire safety program.
 The annual fire safety report summarizes the elements of the campus fire safety program, which is administered and maintained by the Office of University Safety & Emergency Management (USEM).